 #3 – Start or Join a Book Club

 With the advent of social media and things like Netflix and Roku, reading has fallen further and further by the wayside for many people.
 However, one needs only to step into a bookstore and look around at the millions of books there are at our disposal to see that reading is far from a lost art.
 In fact, nowadays a number of the Hollywood movies we come to love are based on books, which means that there are a number of books out there that could be your next favorite movie.

 Why not just skip the middleman and start reading some books?
-Studies on the effects of reading have found that there are a lot of benefits to reading books, which includes mental stimulation, stress reduction, expanding and improving grammar and vocabulary, increasing knowledge, improving concentration and focus, and a number of other benefits as well.
+Studies on the effects of reading have found that there are a lot of benefits to reading books, which include mental stimulation, stress reduction, expanding and improving grammar and vocabulary, increasing knowledge, improving concentration and focus, and a number of other benefits as well.
 You can even make reading more of a social experience by joining or starting a book club, meeting with groups of other readers to discuss and share your favorite summertime reads.

 #4 – Find Opportunities to Volunteer or Help Others

 Giving selflessly of oneself in order to help others is one of the most rewarding feelings there is.
 It feels better than any drug, lasts much longer, and doesn’t involve the risk of financial ruin.
 Many towns have a Salvation Army where altruistic individuals can donate their time and energy to help those in need; it’s also helpful to volunteer for things like soup kitchens or clothing and book drives.
 For those who don’t have a lot of extra time on their hands, donating unneeded, unused, or unwanted clothes and furniture to places like Goodwill and the Salvation Army can be just as rewarding.
 There are even a number of websites—such as VolunteerMatch.org—that allow individuals to find opportunities to volunteer right in their own towns.

 #5 – Go Solo